Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Can you bathe a dog with an eye ulcer?

-Contrary to what a lot of people mistakenly think, you can give a dog with corneal ulcer a bath.
+Contrary to what a lot of people mistakenly think, you can give a dog with a corneal ulcer a bath.

 However, it is crucial to keep in mind not to use any harsh shampoos and soaps that could worsen the condition.
-Some products, notwithstanding how gentle they claim to be, can give your dog a prolonged stinging sensation afterwards.
+Some products, notwithstanding how gentle they claim to be, can give your dog a prolonged stinging sensation afterward.

 The best approach to do this is by using saline solution to clean the areas in and around the affected area, and water for the rest of his body.